Oxford Streets

 Turl Street

-Known as 'The Turl' — three colleges and one of Oxford's best independent shopping rows.
+Known as 'The Turl' — three colleges and a row of independent shops between Broad and the High.

 Walton Street